In a nutshell, you play an unlikely young carpenter

 - Chekhov's Gun: The Big 10 Bang received from Pappy, Pepe, and Papoo is later used to enlarge the tiny Super Ribbinite crystal that Scooter won.

-- The 'Hints & Clues' that Sparky and Whoosh offer you for 100,000 credits when you beat them the second time?
-Reload the game after you've 'beaten' it and see for yourself.
+- The 'Hints & Clues' that Sparky and Whoosh offer you for 100,000 credits when you beat them the second time replaces Super Ribbinite as the MacGuffin of the second story.

 - Everything's Better with Penguins: Sir Waddlelot.
 He's a robotic penguin, but still.